 So, here are 7 things you didn’t know about Turkish coffee:

-Records suggest that Turkish coffee was first brewed in Southern Ethiopia, eventually being taken back to Istanbul in the early 16th century.
+Records suggest that Turkish coffee was first brewed in Southern Ethiopia, eventually being taken back to Istanbul in the early to mid 16th century.
 Though at its origins, Turkish coffee was brewed using the raw fruits of the coffee tree - the use of roasted and ground coffee came significantly later.

 Istanbul’s coffee shop culture spread like wildfire and eventually caught the attention of people in other countries.
 When coffee was first introduced to Europe by the Turkish, Europeans brewed and enjoyed coffee in exactly the same way as their eastern neighbors.
 Again, the more ‘conventional’ brewing methods we rely on today were invented much later.